Ebola: Post-Ebola virus syndrome

 If an infected person survives, recovery may be quick and complete.
 However, a large portion of survivors develop post-Ebola virus syndrome after the acute phase of the infection.

-Prolonged cases are often complicated by the occurrence of long-term problems, such as inflammation of the testicles, joint pains, fatigue, hearing loss, mood and sleep disturbances, muscular pain, abdominal pain, menstrual abnormalities, miscarriages, skin peeling, or hair loss.
+Prolonged cases are often complicated by long-term problems such as inflammation of the testicles, joint pains, fatigue, hearing loss, mood and sleep disturbances, muscular pain, abdominal pain, menstrual abnormalities, miscarriages, skin peeling, or hair loss.
 Inflammation and swelling of the uveal layer of the eye is the most common eye complication in survivors of Ebola virus disease.
 Eye symptoms, such as light sensitivity, excess tearing, and vision loss have been described.

-Ebola can stay in some body parts like the eyes, breasts, and testicles after infection.
-Sexual transmission after recovery has been suspected.
-If sexual transmission occurs following recovery, it is believed to be a rare event.
+Ebola can stay in body parts like the eyes, breasts, and testicles after infection.
+Sexual transmission after recovery has been suspected, though this is believed to be a rare occurrence.
 One case of a condition similar to meningitis has been reported many months after recovery, as of October 2015.

+A 2026 study of 148 EVD survivors and 81 uninfected close contacts in Liberia found survivors had significantly higher long-term rates of cognitive impairment, fatigue and cranial nerve abnormalities than controls.
+Worse outcomes were associated with more severe acute illness and, unexpectedly, with higher residual antibody levels, suggesting an ongoing immune-mediated process may contribute to persistent symptoms.
+Similar reports occurred from a study of survivors of the 2022–2023 Uganda Ebola outbreak, suggesting EVD might potentially be regarded as a neurotropic disease.